chriskrycho/v4.chriskrycho.com/content/typing-your-ember/ts-ember-update-part-1.md

 ```

 Here, the most important thing to note is the required type annotation.
 In principle, we could work around this by requiring you to explicitly name the service and using a "type registry" to look up what the service type is -- more on that below in my discussion of using Ember Data -- but I'm not yet persuaded that's better than just writing the appropriate type annotation.
 Either way, there's some duplication. 🤔 We (everyone working in the [typed-ember](https://github.com/typed-ember) project) would welcome feedback here, because the one thing we _can't_ do is get the proper type _without_ one or the other of these.

+**Edit, February 5, 2018:** see [Part 4][pt4] for some updates to this—I actually went ahead and built and implemented that approach, and everything is much nicer now.

 ```typescript
   // the current approach -- requires importing `Session` so you can define it